Here is a guide on how to visit the Greek islands from Turkey in one day – and which islands in Greece you can reach.

 Although there are several options—some easier than others—most people will consider visiting the Greek islands while holidaying on the Turkish south coast.
 In that case, you have two destinations to choose from: Rhodes and Kos.

 Both are beautiful islands in their own right, and you can choose to either stay a few nights or visit for the day, eat a Greek lunch, and take the ferry back to Turkey in the early evening.
 Yes, that might be a rather long travel day, but it’s completely worth it!

 Bodrum To Kos

+However, if you’re visiting in the summer, you’re unlikely to run into poor weather because rain is almost non-existent during the peak months!
 The crossing takes just under an hour, and there are usually two crossings in the morning and two heading back in the evening.
-Do check the last crossing times, though, because if you miss it, you’re stuck on Kos until the next morning.
+Check the last crossing times, though, because if you miss it, you’re stuck on Kos until the following day.

 Marmaris To Rhodes

 It’s important to note, though, that the crossing between Marmaris and Rhodes involves an open-sea crossing at one point, which means the ride can occasionally be a little choppy.
-If you’re prone to seasickness, simply make sure you have your medication with you, or grab some ginger biscuits from the market before you go!
+If you’re prone to seasickness, make sure you have your medication with you, or grab some ginger biscuits from the market before you go!

 In general, the last ferry will get you back to Marmaris around 6 pm, but make sure to check the times as they’re subject to change.

 Again, the winter months see a drastically reduced timetable, which means checking crossing times online beforehand.